oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - entry_schema_definition: if the attribute_type is map or list,
   represents the mandatory schema definition for the entries in that map or list.

-- metadata_map: represents the optional map of string.

-### Refinement rules

 An attribute definition within data, capability, node, relationship, and group types (including capability definitions in node types) uses the